Hanadykhrishah/reading-notes/README.md

+My name is Hanady Alkhrishah, I am 26 years old, I graduated 2018 from Mutah university with amajor Electrical/communication Engineering I live in Alkarak /jordan ,I have two years experience teaching Electrical Engineering laboratories at Mutah University and one year experience at the Ministry of Public Works and Housing as a trainee engineer.

 # reading-nots
 we can summarize markdown as a language that we use to describe our projects to the user in easy way, and with markdown we can create Headings ,Images ,Boxs and lists without tags.